bvisokay/simple-car-cost-express/README.md

 ### Overview

 :blue_car: Users can calculate "cost per remaining month" given how much driving they do, expected life of a car, and current mileage.
+Save links to vehicle listings across the web to one place.

-:traffic_light: Note: This project is deploed on a cold start heroku server.
-Old version of project, code kept for reference.
+:traffic_light: Note: This is an outdated version of project deployed on a cold start heroku server.q

 ### Stack